-- 1. Teachers consistently attend weekly planning meetings and PLC meetings led by the instructional coach and administrators.

-- 2. Utilizing Data is a top priority at BP.

-- 3. Planning is a top priority at BP.

-- 4. Teachers have a growth mindset, and seek to ensure students meet and master the standards. - 5.
-A school-wide enrichment and extension program was created and built into the daily master schedule for grades K-3. - 6.
+- 1. Teachers consistently attend weekly planning meetings and PLC meetings led by the instructional coach and administrators. - 2.
+Utilizing Data is a top priority at BP. - 3.
+Planning is a top priority at BP. - 4.
+Teachers have a growth mindset and seek to ensure students meet and master the standards. - 5.
+A school-wide enrichment and extension program was created and built into the daily master schedule for grades K-5. - 6.
 Small group instruction is a high priority on our campus.
-Teachers understand the importance and most succeed in the implementation of small groups daily. - 7.
-Teachers exceed at incorporating 21st century learning skills in their lessons.
+Teachers understand the importance of implementing small groups daily. - 7.
+Teachers exceed at incorporating 21st-century learning skills in their lessons.